I was watching a video the other day and it mentioned how psychopaths are so common in our world.

-You have to firmly repeat yourself because they will try to change the subject, play dumb, and even pretend not to hear you.
+You firmly repeat yourself because they will try to change the subject, play dumb, and even pretend not to hear you.

-But you have to stand your ground and interrupt them whenever they try to throw you off course.
-Repeat yourself without any feelings of frustration.
-Be calm and let them manifest frustration.
-Because –
+So stand your ground and interrupt them whenever they try to throw you off course.

 They Don't Give Straight Answers

 It's very common that the psychopath will outright refuse to answer your question.
 Then resort to long periods of silence.

 If you ever notice this happen, something that works for me is to say:

 "Fine.
 Don't talk to me."

 And they'll assume you've given up on your case and let your guard down (don't).